Dear NSW Attorney General, RE: When Prayer is Unlawful

 Above all, I find it strange that this legislation seems to effectively ban my children from seeking parental prayer to help them resist any gender dysphoria they might experience.

 At the same time, the door is open for my children to seek out and receive irreversible sex reassignment surgery to match their gender identities – possibly even against my wishes as a parent.
-That doesn't make any sense to me.
+That doesn't make sense to me.

 And so, I look forward to your response addressing the concerns I raised in this letter.